ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 #### Example data

 For a test run the freely available 10X Genomics data from PBMC cells can be used.
 A step by step guideline and example config file are provided in the directory `testdata`.
+If you want to avoid the cellranger step the file `5k_pbmc_v3.h5.tar` that you find in `testdata` can be used as a starting point.
+With `tar -xvf 5k_pbmc_v3.h5.tar` the file can be unpacked.
+Then, it should be copied into the direcory `analysis_output_dir/rawCounts/`.
+With this, scAmpi basic starts after the cellranger step, saving time for the test run.

 #### Before running the pipeline